thinkWhere/Open-Data-Viewer/SETUP.md

 ```

-## More on AttributeTags
+## Defining AttributeTags

-The attributeTags definition for a theme describes the feature attributes of interest and how themes are mapped to
+The attributeTags definition for a theme describes the feature attributes of interest and how themes map to
 OpenStreetMap tags.
 This allows control over what type of information to display in a feature information popup.

 In the example listed below, the attribue "Internet Access" maps to the "internet_access" OSM tag.